The Nevermoor series: Nevermoor

+Ten-year-old Morrigan Crow is believed by her home-town community of Jackalfax in the Wintersea Republic to be 'cursed' and thus set to die at midnight on Eventide (the book's equivalent of New Year's Day).
+On the night Morrigan is said to die, Jupiter North, a member of the Wundrous Society, rescues her from the Hunt of Smoke and Shadow, the real source of the supposed curse, and brings her to the magical city of Nevermoor in the Free State.
+In order to become a citizen of Nevermoor and avoid deportation back to Jackalfax, Morrigan enters a series of Trials (The Book Trial, The Chase Trial, The Fright Trial and The Show Trial) in order to join Unit 919, the newest Unit of the Wundrous Society.

-In the beginning of the book, cursed ten-year-old Morrigan Crow is set to die on Eventide day.
-On the night Morrigan is said to die, Jupiter North from the mystical city Nevermoor comes to rescue her from the Hunt of Smoke and Shadow, which hunts cursed children, and inserts her in a contest to determine the next new member of the Wundrous society.
-Morrigan, though concerned that she apparently does not have a "knack" or little power, passes the first half of the first trial, the Book Trial, easily, but on the next portion of the quiz, about Nevemoorian history, Morrigan struggles and just barely passes.
-In the Chase Trial, Morrigan must race on a steed against 300 kids and hit one of only 150 targets.
-Morrigan is about to win, and claim the ultimate prize: an invitation to a prestigious dinner hosted by the Elders of the Wundrous Society themselves, but she stops to help a young girl, Cadence, who fell off her own animal, but Cadence steals the prize from her and she passes on a technicality.
-While at a Hallowmas festival called the Black Parade, Morrigan stops to help an old lady who has fallen down into a sewer, and the lady turns out to be a witch, who introduces her to the Fright Trial, the scariest challenge of them all.
+Morrigan, though concerned that she apparently does not have a "knack" or little power, a prerequisite for joining the Wundrous Society, passes the first half of the Book Trial, but struggles with the Nevermoorian History section of the exam and just barely passes, meeting Hawthorne Swift for the first time afterwards.
+They quickly become best friends.

+In the Chase Trial, Morrigan must race against three hundred children to hit one of only one hundred and fifty targets.
+Morrigan is about to win, and claim an invitation to a prestigious dinner hosted by the High Elders of the Wundrous Society, but she turns back to help a young girl, Cadence Blackburn, who fell off her own animal.
+Cadence steals the prize from Morrigan through using her knack of mind control on a race official, but later convinces the official to let Morrigan pass just before Morrigan is about to be arrested for illegal immigration.

+While at a Hallowmas festival called the Black Parade (the book's equivalent of Halloween), Morrigan and Hawthorne stop to help an old lady who calls for their help, having fallen down into a sewer.
+Upon Morrigan climbing down into the sewer, the woman vanishes and reappears as a member of the witch group Coven Thirteen, who announces the beginning of the Fright Trial.
+Both Morrigan and Hawthorne pass the Fright Trial, meeting Cadence again along the way.
+Morrigan's biggest fear is revealed in the Fright Trial to be getting sent back to Jackalfax and attacked by the Hunt of Smoke and Shadow.

-Morrigan passes the Fright Trial with help from her friend, Hawthorne, and meets Cadence again along the way.
-When it is time for the Show Trial, where contenders showcase their knacks for the Elders, Morrigan believes that she will lose, but Jupiter tells the Elders something and she actually passes.
-When the trials are over, an officer named Inspector Flintlock confronts Jupiter, saying that now Morrigan completed the trials, she is eligible to be deported since she was brought to Nevermoor illegally.
-Jupiter convinces the Elders to give him until Inauguration Day to come up with nine signatories on the legal papers that would allow Morrigan to stay.
-While riding home on a train, Morrigan is kidnapped by the infamous Ezra Squall, a man who can control the mysterious, magical substance of Wunder and committed a massacre in Nevermoor 100 years ago.
-Squall informs her that all the cursed children who were born on Eventide, including Morrigan, were Wundersmiths, and he sent the Hunt of Smoke and Shadow after them so they wouldn't use up too much of his precious Wunder, though Morrigan having lived was no accident.
+At the Show Trial, where contenders showcase their unique knacks for the Elders, Morrigan believes that she will lose, but Jupiter appears at the last minute.
+Using his own knack as a 'Witness', (the book's equivalent of an empath) he shares his special ability with the Elders for a brief moment and directs them to look at Morrigan.
+She immediately passes.
+When the trials are over, an officer named Inspector Flintlock confronts Jupiter, claiming that as Morrigan has completed the trials and no longer under the legal protection of the Wundrous Society, she is eligible to be deported back to Jackalfax.
+Jupiter convinces the Elders to give him until the Inauguration Day of Unit 919 to come up with nine signatories on the legal papers (known as a 'Safeguard') that would allow Morrigan to stay.

+While riding home with Hawthorne on a train, Morrigan is kidnapped by the Wundersmith Ezra Squall, a man who can control the mysterious energy of Wunder and committed a massacre in Nevermoor one hundred years ago, resulting in his exile from the Free State to the Wintersea Republic.
+Squall informs her that all cursed children who are born on Eventide, including Morrigan, are Wundersmiths, and he sends the Hunt of Smoke and Shadow after them each year in order to kill them, due to his desire to maintain a monopoly on the balance of Wunder in the Wintersea Republic.
+However, he sent the Hunt of Smoke and Shadow after Morrigan in order to make her his apprentice.